Can I get Ohio partial unemployment when hours are reduced.

 First, employees do not pay unemployment tax.
 It is a program entirely funded by employers...which I personally think is a major flaw in the system, but that's a subject for another day....

-You must have at least 20 weeks of wages in your base period averaging at least 27.5 of Ohio's AWW (average weekly wage) Currently, Ohio's website says the AWW is $210.
+You must have at least 20 weeks of wages in your claim's base period and they must averaging at least 27.5 times Ohio's AWW (average weekly wage) Currently, Ohio's website says the AWW is $210.

-Simply put, if a person hasn't earned at least 4200 dollars in any 20 week period in their base period (first 4 of the last 5 COMPLETED quarter or if necessary an alternative would be the last 4 quarters)they will not qualify.
+Simply put, if a person hasn't earned at least 4200 dollars in any 20 week period in their base period (first 4 of the last 5 COMPLETED quarter or if necessary an alternative would be the last 4 quarters)they will not monetarily qualify for any benefit.

-Ohio, like most states consider a week of partial unemployment any week of less than full-time work that you earn less than your established weekly benefit amount ( last year the maximum benefit amount in Ohio was from $365 to $493 (Ohio does have dependent allowances).
+Ohio, like most states does consider a week of partial unemployment as being any week of less than full-time work where you earned less than your established weekly benefit amount for being totally unemployed. ( last year the maximum benefit amount in Ohio was from $365 to $493 (Ohio does have dependent allowances).

-Ohio disregards earnings up to one-fifth of your WBA (weekly benefit amount).
-If we use that $365 as an example, this means you could earn $73 before they start reducing your WBA dollar for dollar.
+If we use $365 as our example, this means you could earn $73 in any week of reduced hours from full time work, before they start reducing your WBA dollar for dollar.
 This means someone who has had there hours reduced drastically would actually have a whopping $438 (gross, because you do have to pay tax on UI benefits).